NordGus/solitaire/README.md

 run in multiple browsers.
 Which is a little frustrating because I was expecting the API to be compatible at least with Google Chrome, sadly it is not.

+2. Before calling it quits, I made a pretty rudimentary proof-of-concept.

+3. Stale references to old nodes on in the implementation was a pain in the ass.

 ## ROM Stack

 A Simple scaffold template to start building web apps with Go, HTMX and Web Components.